-This page serves as the syllabus for the STAT 592: Teaching Statistics course in Fall 2024.
+This page serves as the syllabus for the STAT 592: Teaching Statistics Being a Statistics TA course in Fall 2026.
 Feel free to scroll through the page and/or use the navigation links I've provided.
 If you find something that doesn't work, please let me know so I can fix it.

 Course Description